sergey3bv/hypha-web/apps/web/src/lib/middleware/README.md

 - **Reusability**: Shared middleware between different parts of the application
 - **Separation of Concerns**: Clear separation between Edge and API middleware
 - **Extensibility**: Easy to add new middleware

+## Important Notes

+- This middleware is placed in the `/lib` directory to avoid Next.js treating it as a page component
+- Modifying middleware requires restarting the development server for changes to take effect